-Sessions with visiting college admissions personnel and financial aid representatives are also a regular part of the guidance program.
+Sessions with visiting college admissions personnel are a regular part of the guidance program.

 College Counseling Overview

 Students are informed about the numerous factors considered by college admissions officials when reviewing applications for admissions.
 Upon receipt of PSAT scores, the counselor, in classroom sessions, instructs students on the interpretation of scores and the resources available to them through College Board.